Bitou2k/vrp-kr-advanced-shops/README.md

-> ESX-KR-ADVANCED-SHOPS and ROBBERY INCLUDED
+> VRP-KR-ADVANCED-SHOPS and ROBBERY INCLUDED
 By KRILLE

-Converted to vRP
+Converted to vRP by Bitou2k

 **History**
 _Long time project, some of the coding is old, if you find any bugs please contact me on discord at: KRILLE#2428